d-n-ust/docker-elk-grafana/README.md

 *WARNING*: If you're using *boot2docker*, you must access it via the *boot2docker* IP address instead of *localhost*.

 *WARNING*: If you're using *Docker Toolbox*, you must access it via the *docker-machine* IP address instead of *localhost*.

+This package uses compatible versions across all the products:

+* elasticsearch 2.2.0
+* logstash 2.2.0
+* kibana 4.4.0
+* grafana 2.6.0